GIScience/green-15min-city/readme_routegreeness.md

-# Betweenness analysis and 15min City index
+# Greenness attributes for routes and visualization

 This readme contains all information to the generating route greens attributes and generating visualisation maps for both central green routes and 15min city